smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/OnRCStatus/index.md

     * A module is de-allocated from an application (the module is freed when application exits, disconnects, goes to HMI level NONE)
     * An application no longer has the right to control the module (for example, a policy update can revoke the application's access to a module)

+SDL must always include `moduleId` for each and every `ModuleData` in `allocatedModules` and `freeModules` in OnRCStatus notification.

 #### Parameters

 |Name|Type|Mandatory|Additional|